traxconn/talkino/readme.txt

 **Contribute to Talkino**

 We welcome you to contribute to Talkino by participating in the development of Talkino in the GitHub repository.
 If you have a suggestion, problem, pull request, or bug to report, please share it [here](https://github.com/Traxconn/talkino).

+**Support Us**

+If you enjoy using Talkino, we would appreciate it if you could leave us a review.
+Your reviews help encourage us to keep developing new features for the plugin.
+If you encounter any problems or bugs while using Talkino, please report them [here](https://github.com/traxconn/talkino/issues?state=open) or [contact us](https://traxconn.com/contact/) directly so we can help resolve the issue.

 == Installation ==